mattpilla/Mikkayla/README.md

 ## Events
 - `On initialize`: Messages home channel(s) (determined in `conf.json`)
 - `On tweet with zsr hashtags`: Messages the corresponding channel in the [Zelda Science Discord](https://discord.gg/pwsZ6eD) with the tweet
+- `On user join voice`: Plays their entrance theme, if they have one

 ## Terminal
 Extras with the terminal in which you run `mikkayla.js`